twingly/twingly-search-api-java/README.md

 <pre>
- Query q = new Query(yourApiKey);                // create a request object using your api key q.setDocumentLang("en");                        // only search for posts in english q.setApproved(true);                            // only match posts marked as approved Result result = q.makeRequest("spotify");       // find posts containing the word spotify for (Post p : result.getPosts())
+ Query q = new Query(yourApiKey);                // create a request object using your api key q.setDocumentLang("en");                        // only search for posts in english Result result = q.makeRequest("spotify");       // find posts containing the word spotify for (Post p : result.getPosts())
      System.out.println(p.getUrl());             // print the url for each post